-Paypal: Game livestreaming explodes, but female streamers are less likely to get paid
+Paypal: Game livestreaming explodes, but women are less likely to get paid

 In the U.S., respondents surveyed purchased from 26 different gaming storefronts — the third most in the world, behind Russia (27), and Australia and Canada (28 each).
 While Steam is highly popular among millennials globally (31 percent buy from Steam), GameStop was resoundingly popular, with 45 percent of U.S. millennial respondents reporting shopping there for gaming content.

-That means that, despite the move to digital purchasing, established retailers are still revered by a significant portion of the gaming industry, said Bello.
+That means that, despite the move to digital purchasing, established retailers are still revered by a significant portion of the gaming industry, said Bello, who’s PayPal’s head of cross-border trade.

 Respondents are selective about their checkout options: half of customers globally (and 44 percent in the U.S.) said they would walk away from the online sale if their preferred payment method is not offered.